Montpelier is fun for all ages!

 Its 2,650 acres give kids a chance to run, play and enjoy the country.
 The young ones enjoy seeing the horses in the fields, and watching the train go by under the bridge.
 For restless children under six, the mansion hosts a “Children’s Getaway” with educational toys, books, and a rocker for mom and dad.
 The Courtyard Café has high chairs so the whole family can enjoy a bite to eat.
 All of our tours are family-friendly!

-Kid-Sized Archaeology — At the archaeology lab, dig for treasure like a real archaeologist!
-See the drawers of discovered artifacts and use the touch screen to learn how archaeologists work.
+Kid-Sized Archaeology: At the archaeology lab, children are invited to dig for treasure like a real archaeologists!
+Explore the drawers of discovered artifacts and use the touch screen to learn how archaeologists work to understand and contextualize the artifacts they find in the field.

-Tool Tent – weekends- Montpelier was once home to many skilled enslaved craftspeople.
-Come by the Tool Tent to see the tools of their trade, learn how they built barns, houses, and furniture, and test your own handiwork!
+Tool Demonstrations: (Thursday-Sunday) Montpelier was once home to many skilled enslaved craftspeople.
+Come see the tools of their trade, learn how they built barns, houses, and furniture, and test your own handiwork!
+These demonstrations take place at Granny Milly's cabin, a reconstructed slave home, located in the Stable Quarter.

 Homeschool Day at Montpelier (April 6, 2015)